 This year, the iF International Forum Design GmbH recognized Rig Dog’s good design at its yearly design competition.
 And recently, the product has received the Red Dot Award, an acclaimed international design competition.

 “We didn’t expect to receive 3 design awards, but this inspires us to design and develop products with the user in mind”, Lori says.
-“We believe our design was recognized not only for its appearance, but for the functional material development and ergonomic user experience design.”
+“We believe our design was recognized not only for its appearance but for the functional material development and ergonomic user experience design.”

-If you want learn more about Rig Dog, visit our website.
+If you want to learn more about Rig Dog, visit our website.
 To get your hands on the Rig Dog line, contact your local distributor for more information.